Disclaimer: Several characters as well as this Alternate History were created by Naomi Novik. I'm just a fan, imitating.

 He'd purchased the little horse when he'd passed through Behshahr almost two years ago.
 At the time, he'd had very little money and the animal was bought at such a dear price, he took much care in his keeping.
 There where times where Khan was quartered better than Tharkay was.
 If Khan was spoiled it didn't show, he was a willing little horse and trusting.

-Khan, without much coaxing, kept a quick a steady gallop and Tharkay could already see Mt.
+Khan, without much coaxing, kept a quick a steady gait and Tharkay could already see Mt.
 Hassan in the distance.
 Khan had tugged steadily at the bit for the last day and a half since they'd left Istanbul and here in the fields of Anatolia, Tharkay saw no reason to keep him from it now.

 Khan slowed suddenly as a large shadow passed overhead; Tharkay looked up.
 It was a small yellow dragon, a Turkish courier, probably.
 Khan stopped completely, ears twitching and he turned twice in a circle before Tharkay could coax him into continuing on.
 Tharkay patted his little horse on the neck.